belaynehmathewos/iCog_ROS_challeng1/README.md

 # iCog_ROS_challeng1
 To run the codes:

 Q1.
-1.Simply run image.launch
+1.Simply run image.launch.
-      image_publisher:Take image and publish it.
+      'image_publisher':Take image and publish it.
-      image_subscriber:Convert it into grayscale and publish it.
+      'image_subscriber':Convert it into grayscale and publish it.

 Q2.
 1. Simply run the launch file(fractals.launch).